hannutt/DBoard/README.md

 The feature can be activated by selecting the desired format from the drop-down menu. the menu uses the onchange and this methods, which call a standard JavaScript function that receives the selected format as a parameter.
 The function contains the Jquery mask plugin and the definition of the input field where the property is used.

+BAN BY DEVICE NAME

+The ban can also be made with the name of the device.
+It works almost the same as denying an IP address.
+After the home page is loaded, the Python function uses the socket.gethostname method to get the device name.
+Then the function checks the database and if the device name is found in the database, the login button is disabled.